mindkin/hourfleet/docs/youprovide.md

 * ShortCode
 * Username
 * Password

+> These details are provided to you by Modica after creating your account.

 The Hourfleet team will then complete the connection between your car sharing network and your Modica account.